-The 1st West Virginia Volunteer Infantry servced its term of service in the continental U.S.
+The 1st West Virginia Volunteer Infantry served its term of service in the continental U.S.

 Unit History:

 The First West Virginia Volunteer Infantry was mustered into service between May 7 and May 14, 1898 at Fort Lee, across the Great Kanawha River from Charleston, West Virginia.
 At the time of its mustering in, the unit consisted of forty-six officers and 964 enlisted men.
-On May 20, 1898 they departed for Camp Thomas at Chickamauga, Tennessee.
+On May 16, 1898 the regiment departed for Camp Thomas at Chickamauga, Tennessee, where it arrived three days later.
+At Camp Thomas, the regiment was assigned to the 2nd Brigade of the 2nd Division of the First Army Corps.

-The regiment was mustered out of service at Columbus, Georgia on February 4, 1899 (the same day the the Philippine-American War began, the Spanish American War having ended on December 10, 1898).
+The regiment was mustered out of service at Columbus, Georgia on February 4, 1899 (the same day the the Philippine-American War began, the Spanish American War having ended on December 10, 1898 with the signing of the Treaty of Paris).
 At the time of muster out, the regiment consisted of forty-seven officers and 1,039 enlisted men.

 During its term of service, the unit had one officer dismissed,

-enlisted die from disease, one enlisted man die as the result of an
+fourteen enlisted die from disease, one enlisted man die as the result

-two enlisted men court-martialed, fourteen enlisted men discharged for
+of an accident, two enlisted men court-martialed, fourteen enlisted men

 The Journal and Tribune (Knoxville, TN), November 24, 1898 - Contributed by Jeff Berry